envris/research-handbook/_methods/wireframing.md

 <section class="method--section method--section--government-considerations" markdown="1" >

-## Considerations for use in government
+## Considerations for use in DAWE

-No PRA implications.
-No information is collected from members of the public.
+The department adheres to the National Health and Medical Research Council (NHMRC) Guidelines, the Australian Privacy Principles (APPs) and the Privacy Act 1988.
+If you are using this research method, these guidelines and legislation may apply.
+Please seek assistance from the ResearchOps Team if further information or advice is required.
+You can contact us at: ResearchOps@awe.gov.au
 </section>